Skip to main content

 How do I know if my brand is recognised as an entity by Google?

 Search your brand name on Google.
 If a Knowledge Panel appears on the right side of the results page, Google recognises your brand as an entity.
 You can also check Wikidata for an entity record and use Google's Knowledge Graph Search API to query your brand directly.
-If none of these sources contain your brand, you have not yet achieved entity recognition — which means AI models drawing from Google's knowledge graph have no structured understanding of your business.
+If none of these sources contain your brand, you have not yet achieved entity recognition, which means AI models drawing from Google's knowledge graph have no structured understanding of your business.

-What structured data should I implement first for entity SEO?
+What structured data should I implement first?

-Start with Organization schema as the foundation — it defines your brand identity, contact details, social profiles, and founding information as a structured entity.
+Start with Organization schema as the foundation.
+It defines your brand identity, contact details, social profiles, and founding information as a structured entity.
 Then add Article schema for published content, FAQ schema for question-answer content that AI models can extract directly, and Product or Service schema for what you offer.
 Each schema type adds a new dimension to your entity identity.
 Properly implemented structured data is the single most impactful technical change for AI search visibility.

 How long does entity recognition take to build?